Crossbow2560/Crossbow2560/README.md

 -
 ## <p align="center">👋 Hello There!
 I'm Nishit DB </p>
 ### About Me:
+I am a sophomore at PES University pursuing a B.Tech in Computer Science and Engineering.
+A passionate tech enthusiast, I have a keen interest in both hardware and software.

 <!--
 **Crossbow2560/Crossbow2560** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.